-There is no way to prove that the recipient read a single word.
-Opened does not mean read.
+Some email programs offer a Delivery Receipt and a Read Receipt.
+Unfortunately, there is no way to prove that the recipient read a single word.
+Received or even opened does not mean read.

 When would you use an RR?

-I don’t even remember the last time I issued a return receipt!
-RRs should be used on those rare occasions where you need to try to have some form of acknowledgment that the other side has received the email.
+RRs should be used on those rare occasions where you need to have some form of documentation/acknowledgment that the other side has received the email.

-Examples are critical communications like legal or business issues that you have asked the other side to confirm your RR so you know they received that very important information.
+Examples are critical communications like legal or business issues that you have asked the other side to confirm your RR so you know they received that vital information.

-Unexpected RRs are viewed as a privacy issue — one that infringes on recipients privacy!
-That’s why this feature has to be used properly and sparingly — if at all — to serve any real purpose.
+Unexpected RRs can be a privacy issue.
+One that infringes on the recipient’s privacy.
+That’s why this feature has to be appropriately used and sparingly — if at all — to serve any real purpose.

 What if you are like me and don’t want to deal with RRs going out when you open an email?
-In the email programs I’ve used you will get asked about acknowledging a return receipt request.
-This provides the opportunity to decline that request.
+In the email programs I’ve used, you will get asked about acknowledging a return receipt request.
+The recipient then has the opportunity to decline that request.

-When the situation arises that has you thinking about Return Receipts, it is recommend that you not send a RR request unless the other side is expecting you to (because you are both on the same page) and is waiting and willing to acknowledge the receipt of your email.
+When the situation arises that have you thinking about Return Receipts, it is recommended that you not send an RR request unless the other side is expecting you to (because you are both on the same page).
+And the other party is waiting and willing to acknowledge the receipt of your email.